borisgra/docker-yaml/README.md

-gcloud compute ssh # SSH into your Debian instance sudo apt update && sudo apt install certbot python3-certbot-nginx -y  # if nginx server sudo nginx -t # where config nginx server_name your_domain.com www.your_domain.com # edit config nginx sudo nginx -t #  test config sudo systemctl reload nginx # nginx reload sudo certbot --nginx -d your_domain.com -d www.your_domain.com # Obtain and Install SSL Enter an email address.
+gcloud compute ssh # SSH into your Debian instance sudo apt update && sudo apt install certbot python3-certbot-nginx -y  # if nginx server sudo nginx -t # where config nginx sudo nginx -t #  test config sudo systemctl reload nginx # nginx reload sudo certbot --nginx -d boris-gra.xyz -d www.boris-gra.xyz # Obtain and Install SSL Enter an email address!!
   Agree to the Terms of Service.
   When prompted, choose whether to redirect HTTP traffic to HTTPS.
 Choosing option 2 (Redirect) is highly recommended Your site should now be accessible via https://your_domain.com.
 Certbot also automatically sets up a timer or cron job for auto-renewal, ensuring your 90-day certificates are renewed before they expire.